 The Soul of A New MachineBack Bay Books #ad - Fascinating.
 A surprisingly gripping account of people at work.
 Wall street Journal.
 Computers have changed since 1981, when The Soul of a New Machine first examined the culture of the computer revolution.
 What has not changed is the feverish pace of the high-tech industry, the go-for-broke approach to business that has caused so many computer companies to win big or go belly up, and the cult of pursuing mind-bending technological innovations.

-The soul of a new machine is an essential chapter in the history of the machine that revolutionized the world in the twentieth century.
+The Soul of A New Machine #ad - The soul of a new machine is an essential chapter in the history of the machine that revolutionized the world in the twentieth century.
 Tracy kidder's "riveting" washington post story of one company's efforts to bring a new microcomputer to market won both the Pulitzer Prize and the National Book Award and has become essential reading for understanding the history of the American tech industry.

 25th Anniversary Edition - Hackers: Heroes of the Computer RevolutionO'Reilly Media #ad - They had a shared sense of values, known as "the hacker ethic, " that still thrives today.
 With updated material from noteworthy hackers such as Bill Gates, Mark Zuckerberg, Richard Stallman, and Steve Wozniak, Hackers is a fascinating story that begins in early computer research labs and leads to the first home computers.